sagarpateliya/sagarpateliya.github.io/README.md

-# resume
-It contains html, css and js files.
+--> It contains html, css and js files.